Ayton soars for last second alley-oop, Suns beat Clippers - WTMJ

 But there was a lot more action left.

-George missed two free throws with 8.2 seconds remaining and the Suns had a chance to win, but it looked as if it wouldn’t happen when Mikal Bridges missed a corner 3-pointer and the ball was deflected out of bounds.
+George — and 85% career free throw shooter — missed two free throws with 8.2 seconds remaining and the Suns had a chance to win, but it looked as if it wouldn’t happen when Mikal Bridges missed a corner 3-pointer and the ball was deflected out of bounds.

-Instead, it set up Crowder’s heave to Ayton, who was dominant in the paint all night.
+Instead, it set up Crowder’s heave to Ayton, who was dominant in the paint all game long.

+Even with his big night, George’s missed free throws loomed large.
+He’s shot nearly 85% at the line in his career.

+“He is alright,” Clippers coach Tyronn Lue said.
+“It is part of the game.
+Guys know without him we wouldn’t be in the game anyway.”

 Payne repeatedly carved through the Clippers defense, making tough buckets at the rim with pretty left-handed finishes.
 He made what looked like a crucial layup with about 90 seconds left, finishing high off the glass to give the Suns a 100-95 lead.